msnsports-31000/metro-app-screenshots/README.txt

-Here are the screenshot names(or captions) for the following apps, Please note this might not get updated regularly Starting from A to Z, and 1 to 10.
+Here are the screenshot names(or captions) for the following apps, Please note this might not get updated regularly!
+Starting from A to Z, and 1 to 10.
 8Zip:
 1.Compression options